SAP/olingo-jpa-processor-v4/README.md

 * Overload Operations

 # License
-Copyright (c) 2017 - 2020 SAP SE or an SAP affiliate company.
-All rights reserved.
+Copyright (c) 2016-2021 SAP SE or an SAP affiliate company and olingo-jpa-processor-v4 contributors.
+Please see our [LICENSE.txt](LICENSE.txt) for copyright and license information.
-This file is licensed under the Apache Software License, v.2 except as noted otherwise in the [License file](/LICENSE.txt).
+Detailed information including third-party components and their licensing/copyright information is available via the [REUSE tool](https://api.reuse.software/info/github.com/SAP/olingo-jpa-processor-v4).

 # Release Notes